 – Gail Fortes, Executive Director, YWCA Southeastern Massachusetts

 “Thanks to John Beauregard and the professionals at Sylvia Group, our MassMEDIC membership has paid immediate dividends.
 Through the BIO Business Solutions® program, Primo Medical received a significant premium reduction on our Professional Liability policy.
 In addition, utilizing Chubb as our insurance provider and Sylvia Group as our broker, we’re confident that we have business partners who truly understand our insurance needs, provide outstanding loss control services and continue to work with us to lower our total cost of risk.”

 – Christopher LaPlante, Chief Financial Officer, Primo Medical Group

 “I love your staff.
-Since we moved over to Sylvia Group for our insurance — what is it, maybe three or four weeks? — I have had more communication and attention from them than I had for the — what, seven or eight years? — with my former agency!
+In the first three or four weeks after we moved over to Sylvia Group for our insurance, I have had more communication and attention from them than I had in the seven or eight years we were with our former agency!
 You have a great team.”

 – Pat Cassan, Ocean Explorium

 “I just wanted to take the time to recognize what a remarkable job Danielle Andre is doing.
 I cannot thank her enough for her time, her kindness and her willingness to make sure I’m comfortable with all the necessary changes that occurred from an insurance standpoint.
 As a whole, every Sylvia Group staff member has been friendly and knowledgeable, but Danielle has certainly gone above and beyond for me.”